YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 -->

 The other major restriction is the factorisation assumption itself.
-First, the model cannot model any dependencies in the predictive distribution over multiple target points.
+First, CNPF members cannot model any dependencies in the predictive distribution over multiple target points.
 For example imagine that we are modelling samples from a GP.
 If the model is making predictions at two target locations that are "close" on the $x$-axis, it seems reasonable that whenever it predicts the first output to be "high", it would predict something similar for the second, and vice versa.
 Yet the factorisation assumption prevents this type of correlation from occurring.